Specialist, Advocacy (CA #1920-18)

 - Bachelor’s Degree required.

-- At least 1 year of experience in public policy or advocacy‐related work, community outreach, community organizing and public health advocacy.
+- Master’s Degree preferred or at least 3 years of experience in public policy or advocacy‐related work, community outreach, community organizing and public health advocacy.

 - Experience in public speaking.